 To allow Unreal to replicate through the SpatialOS network stack and combine multiple dedicated server instances across one seamless game world, the GDK has to adapt Unreal networking functionality to work with the SpatialOS Worker API.
 It does this seamlessly using

-Dynamic Typebindings operate at runtime so that your development iteration speed is not affected, despite your network code running on a completely different representation than Unreal’s.
+Dynamic Typebindings operate at runtime so that your development iteration speed is not affected, despite your network code running on a completely different representation to Unreal’s.

 At the heart of

-Dynamic Typebindings are the dynamically generated SpatialOS schema, which are the schema representation of any Unreal object, its replicated data, and RPCs.
+Dynamic Typebindings is GDK-generated SpatialOS schema, which is the SpatialOS representation of any Unreal object, its replicated data, and RPCs.

-Dynamic Typebindings also include the binding code that is invoked when converting network-relevant data between native Unreal and SpatialOS.
+Dynamic Typebindings also include the binding code that is invoked when the GDK converts network-relevant data between native Unreal and SpatialOS.

-Dynamic Typebindings are generated via the Unreal Editor, for all classes tagged with the Spatial Type specifier.
+Dynamic Typebindings via the *Schema** button in the GDK toolbar.
+When you select Schema, the GDK generates schema for classes tagged with the Spatial Type specifier.
 For each Unreal object that the GDK generates schema for, there are a number of possible schema components generated, each serving a different function.

 For Unreal Actors and sub-objects: